lionheart/django-template/README.md

        python3 -m venv venv

-2. Run the initialization script.
-This will set up your local Python virtual environment, install all requirements, link local settings, initialize the local development database, and run all migrations.
+2. Run the make setup task.
+This will install all requirements, link local settings, initialize the local development database, and run all migrations.

        make setup